naiyerasif/site/data/profile/naiyer.md

 This site is my little corner on the web.
 It is mostly technical essays and small whimsical updates whenever I learn something new.

-A post on this site starts as an outline in [Obsidian](https://obsidian.md) or a kanban board on [Todoist](https://www.todoist.com).
-I draft the posts in Obsidian, then move them into the site's project directory for further refinement.

-This site is built with the web platform &mdash; it is just HTML, CSS, and custom elements.
+This site uses the web platform &mdash; it is just HTML, CSS, and custom elements.
 I use [Astro](https://astro.build) to generate it.
 For typography, I use [Inter](https://github.com/rsms/inter) for body copy, [JetBrains Mono](https://github.com/JetBrains/JetBrainsMono) for code, and [Make Sans](https://herewemake.gumroad.com/l/makesans) for headings.
 I don't collect any [analytics](/privacy/).

 ## Frequently Asked Questions